flyskywhy/gifuct-js/README.md

 _Result:_

-The result of the `decompressFrames(gif, buildPatch)` function returns an array of all the GIF image frames, and their meta data.
+The result of the `decompressFrames(gif, buildPatch, buildImageData)` function returns an array of all the GIF image frames, and their meta data.
 Here is a an example frame:

     {
         // The color table lookup index for each pixel